At embattled Hong Kong university, a dramatic escape

 “If the police decide to come in by force, to make their arrests then there will be very strong resistance from the protesters, and we’re afraid we may see bloodshed.
 This is something that we want to avoid,” Tsang said.

-Tsang, who with legal scholar Eric Cheung was the first prominent mediator allowed by police to enter the campus, said there were young children and elderly people trapped inside the campus and that it was a priority to get the children out first.
+Tsang, who with legal scholar Eric Cheung was the first prominent mediator let onto the campus by police, said there were young children and elderly people trapped inside and that it was a priority to get the children out first.

+Early on Tuesday, about 20 students accompanied by Tsang left the campus voluntarily, broadcaster RTHK reported on its livestream.

 Police said officers had been deployed “on the periphery” of the campus for a week, appealing to “rioters” to leave.

-“All roads to Poly U are blocked,” said a policeman who stopped Reuters reporters at a road block on Monday night.
-“All are blocked.”

-Witnesses estimated there were more than 300 people still on the campus.
+Witnesses estimated there were more than 300 people still on the campus as of late Monday.

 Police say 4,491 people, aged from 11 to 83, have been arrested since protests began in June.